-If ever we need survival skills, we need them now.
+If ever we have needed survival skills, we need them now.
 The one survival skill you may not have considered is creativity.
 Yes.
 The survival skill you need is creativity.

 When we are children playing with toys, our imaginations soar.
 We see rocket ships in sticks and oceans in mud puddles.
 How is it that as we get older, we stop seeing those things?

-Our society doesn’t value creativity like it once was.
+Our society doesn’t value creativity like it once did.

 How Creativity Lost Points